beginning of content

 Treating H. pylori infection

 If you have an H. pylori infection, your doctor will prescribe medicines to treat the infection.
-This will include antibiotics and acid-lowering medicine.
+These will include both antibiotics and acid-lowering medicine.

 Treating alcohol-related or NSAID-related gastritis

-It’s important to stop taking NSAIDs and/or drinking alcohol if you have gastritis.
+It's important to stop or reduce taking NSAIDs and/or drinking alcohol if you have gastritis.
+If you have been prescribed an NSAID medicine, talk to your doctor about what to do.

-There are medicines that can reduce the amount of acid made in your stomach.
-These are called H2 blockers or proton pump inhibitors (PPIs).
+There are medicines that can reduce the amount of acid made in your stomach and protect your stomach lining.
 These medicines can help improve your symptoms.
+They include:

 You can also make some lifestyle changes to help improve your symptoms.
 You could try to: